Skip to content

 3. Once the newly created snapshot is detected, it will be listed under the Remote Snapshots section.
 Find the snapshot and click on the Request to Download icon to the far right of the listed snapshot.

-1. The Request Cloud Snapshot menu will load.
+4. The Request System Snapshot menu will load.
 Set a reasonable expiration date for how long the recovered snapshot will be retained on this system, and click Submit.

 Example